OCA/l10n-netherlands/l10n_nl_tax_statement/README.rst

 * Exporting in SBR/XBLR format not yet available
 * Limit invoices to last 5 year based on fiscal year end date (legal requirement)
 * The unreported from date is calculate as 1 quarter, it should take 1 fiscal year based on fiscal year end date
+* Posting a matching journal entry for the statement is not supported yet for fiscal units.

 Bug Tracker
 ===========